Photo courtesy of Dyckman Basketball.

 “It was a good feeling after Star called me and ask me to help him with the team,” says Jaden “The Dark Knight” Edwards, another one of the coaches.
 “It was a no-brainer to say yes, especially after I attended high school with one of the co- founders of ‘The Label’, QP.”

-In the summer of 2016, right around the time of A. Boogie’s rise, the HBTL made their debut at Dyckman.
+In the summer of 2016, right around the time of A Boogie’s rise, the HBTL team made their debut at Dyckman.
 “It was in the plans last summer, right before most knew or heard about Artist or Don Q to let the world know that HBTL is here, and what better place than the red carpet of street ball, Dyckman, to showcase this up & comping brand,” says Jones.

 Being that their music was making waves regionally, it was a treat for many of the fans to see both A. Boogie and Don Q in person.
 “The coaching part was fun.
 I remember the first time Artist and Don Q showed up at the park, the fans was going crazy.
 A Boogie took pics with the kids,” says Jones.

-On their high school squad, they showcased two outstanding gems in Storm Jones, who is now a freshman at Hostos Community College in the Bronx and Jaylen “JuJu” Murray, a sophomore at Cardinal Hayes High School, also in the Bronx.
+On their high school squad, they showcased two outstanding gems in Storm Jones, who is now a freshman at Hostos Community College in the Bronx and Jaylen “JuJu” Murray, a freshman at Cardinal Hayes High School, also in the Bronx.

 “Being from Highbridge, we was always groomed to play basketball, most of the older guys on my block was nice in basketball, and since they started seeing me, like, getting better in basketball, they supported me.” says Murray.